Displaced voters brochure (PDF)

 A6.
 If a voter lacks a fixed permanent address, then a residential address does NOT need to be provided when registering to vote.
 For example, a voter who permanently resides in an RV may use a campground as a "home base" for voter registration purposes.

 Likewise, individuals who cannot afford regular or adequate shelter may use a park, vacant lot, or homeless shelter as "home base" for voter registration purposes.
-The voter may provide any physical location as an address if he/she intends that location to be their "home base."
+The voter may provide any physical location as an address if they intend that location to be their "home base."

 Q7.
 What if a voter provides a location that does not have a mailing address?

 A7.
-While a voter may use any physical location as a residence, he/she cannot be registered to vote without providing a valid mailing address.
-This means, that although a voter may provide a physical location as his/her residence, the voter must also provide a valid mailing address where he/she can receive correspondence such as a mail ballot or TABOR notice.
+While a voter may use any physical location as a residence, they cannot be registered to vote without providing a valid mailing address.
+This means, that although a voter may provide a physical location as their residence, the voter must also provide a valid mailing address where they can receive correspondence such as a mail ballot or TABOR notice.
 Without a valid mailing address, a voter cannot be registered to vote.

 Q8.
 Can a post office box be used as a "home base" for voter registration purposes?